oracle/pgql-lang/pages/pgql-1.2-spec.md

  WHERE src.age < dst.age
 ```

-Notice that the sum aggregation is computed for every matching path.
-In other words the number of rows returned by the
+Notice that the sum aggregation is computed for each matching path.
+In other words, the number of rows returned by the
-previous query is equal to the number of matching paths which is at most 3 times the number of matching source and
+query is equal to the number of paths that match, which is at most three times the number of possible source-destination pairs.
-destination pairs.

 The `ARRAY_AGG` construct allows users to output properties of edges/vertices along the path.
 For example, in the following query: